Rise-Vision/risevision-documentation/_posts/user/player/chrome-app/2014-10-01-chrome-player-linux.md

 2. Type sudo gedit /etc/crontab
 3. At the bottom, type 0 3 * * * root /sbin/shutdown -r now
 4. Save and exit.
 5. This will reboot your player at 3AM.
-If you would like to reboot at a different time, simply replace that with the hour you would prefer.
+If you would like to reboot at a different time, simply replace the 0 and 3 with your choice of minute and hour.

 #####Chrome App Player (first run)
 When the Player is launched for the first time you will be warned that the Display ID is not found.